Paws on the Shore

 We have had hikers come from as far as Burlington and Cambridge to join in for a hike thereby spreading education and awareness to other local communities.

-Building a community that is informed, and that works together.
+5. To build a strong community Building a community that is informed, and that works together.
 Our hikes take place at local parks, and our prizes are donated by local businesses!